ChristophSteinberg/Instar-IPCam-4Joystick/README.md

 dotnet run
 ```

-you can use a batchfile to start the app minimized and open the bowser to your cam
+you can use a batchfile to start the app minimized and open the browser to your cam
 ```bash
 start /min "" "path to your app\myapp.exe"
 ```